ewilded/psychoPATH/README.md

 At the moment, this plugin extends Burp Intruder with four payload generators:
 ![Demo Screenshot](screenshots/payload_generators.png?raw=true "Payload generators")

+### Byte generator
+Additionally, another payload generator simply called `Byte` is available.
+It simply generates single bytes from the chosen range.
+Available ranges:
+- non-alphanumeric
+- alphanumeric
+- non-alphanumeric printable
+- non-alphanumeric non-printable
+- all

+This is quite handy for general fuzzing, discovering bad characters where feedback from the application is available, defeating filters (like file upload extension control), searching for a an effective string terminator (a character that makes the application to ignore the following string - usually white characters or some format separators like ,',| etc.) and so on.

+This generator produces output in accordance to the global psychoPATH output encoding settings (available: none, URL, doubleURL as of writing this).

 ## To see detailed usage examples for all payload generators and scenarios (e.g. LFI hunting), please go to [usage_examples.pdf](https://www.github.com/ewilded/psychoPATH/blob/master/usage_examples.pdf.pdf?raw=true)